edmundeisenberg/transcript2sub/README.md

 Documentation for Robot History VTT tracker

-FORMAT THIS LATER

-(in email mention that click-scrolling elements aren't that hard)

 ## Premise

 A JS-based applet that breaks a long-form transcript into word-groups and facilitates manual, speed-controlled time-stamping of subtitle tracks.
 Resulting subtitle tracks may be saved as VTT (virtual text track) and used in HTML5 video elements.